How plaintiff’s pre-existing conditions affect general damages

 Embrace the pre-existing condition in your client’s case.
 When worked up properly, it can greatly enhance your client’s recovery.

-Daniel Pierson established his sole private practice in Century City in 1990.
-His trial practice focus is the representation of victims of serious personal injury, professional negligence and sexual assault.
-Daniel was nominated by the Consumer Attorneys Association of Los Angeles for the 2005 Trial Lawyer of the Year Award and is a CAALA Board Member.
-He has served as the Regional and Finals Coordinator for the American Association for Justice Student Trial Advocacy Competition from 2006 through 2018.
+Daniel Pierson established his sole practice in Century City and for more than 32 years has devoted his practice to the litigation and trial of victims of serious personal injury.
+Daniel is an active Board Member of the Consumer Attorneys Association of Los Angeles and served as its Membership Chair in 2019 and 2020.
+Daniel was honored to be nominated as a finalist for the 2005 CAALA Trial Lawyer of the Year Award.
+He served as the Regional and Finals Coordinator for the American Association for Justice Student Trial Advocacy Competition from 2006 through 2019 and 2023.
+He is a member of the Million Dollar Advocates Forum and was recognized as winner of one of the TOP 50 Personal Injury Verdicts in California for 2020.

 For reprint permission, contact the publisher: Advocate Magazine